LangeSymposium/2022-October-Symposium/README.md

 ### Accommodation

-If you are staying overnight, options include the following local hotels.
+If you are staying overnight, nearby options include the following local hotels.

 - [UCLA Meyer & Renee Luskin Conference Center](https://luskinconferencecenter.ucla.edu/hotels-near-ucla/standard-rooms/)
 (Location of the symposium.)